peterprescott/storm-streaming/README.md

-# Big Data Streaming with Storm (COMP529 Assignment 2)
+# Big Data Streaming with Storm

+## COMP529 Assignment 2

+We are required to create a Storm topology that reads tweats related to the coronavirus.

 ## Similar Projects